akitogo/cbYubikey/README.md

 A Coldbox module or stand alone cfc of a client orginially written by Robert Dudley.
 See as well http://yubikey.riaforge.org/

+For an introduction check the presenation Rob held on CFCamp 2018 https://www.slideshare.net/robcwdudley/secure-all-teh-things-add-2-factor-authentication-to-your-own-projects

 ## Installation
 This ColdBox Module can be installed using CommandBox: